 In this section, we present our approach for leveraging Vision-Language Models (VLMs) to interpret floor plan images and generate navigation instructions.
 We discuss the two key aspects of our approach: visual prompting strategy, and VLM-based plan generation.

-\subsection{Visual Prompting Strategy}
+\subsection{Visual prompting strategy}

 Our study uses floor plan images that include detailed architectural layouts for various building types.
 To generate accurate plans from a VLM, it's important to design a visual prompt which can facilitate learning the structure of the floor plan.
-Unfortunately, raw floor plan images tend to contain various markings (i.e. windows, furniture symbols, non-uniform wall thickness) which can potentially confuse the VLM in understanding the general layout of the floor plan.
+However, raw floor plan images tend to contain various markings (\textit{i.e.} windows, furniture symbols, non-uniform wall thickness) which can potentially confuse the VLM in understanding the general layout of the floor plan.
 Thus, we remove such markings to produce a cleaner map which can be better leveraged by a VLM.

 We find that removing extraneous details from the floor plan is insufficient for the VLM to understand the map layout.
 In particular, we find the VLM has limited spatial awareness for sparsely labelled rooms with lots of open space, and near key decision points like doors and intersections.
 To alleviate this, we add duplicate room labels in open spaces and near doors and intersections.
 This provides the VLM with further guidance in understanding the general structure of the floor plan.